 I allowed his words to define what happened that day and I didn't challenge it - in my own head - for twelve years.
 I knew what happened wasn't something I wanted.
 I knew I felt humiliated and ashamed.
-But I called it bad judgment on my part.
+But I called it bad judgment on my part that I’d trusted someone untrustworthy.
 I didn't call it rape.
 I skipped a few classes but eventually went back.
 It was a large auditorium classroom and I sat elsewhere.
 I'd been acing the class but ended the semester with a C. (I made only one other C my entire college career - in a self-paced pre-cal class that English majors should never, ever take.)

 I've said that this event does not define me, and it doesn't.
 But it also never goes away.
 Lately, I've found that I still have triggers, and I'm never sure when they're going to pull.

-My husband and I have been watching Sons of Anarchy on Netflix.
+My husband and I have been binge-watching a show on Netflix.
 In the second season, there's a rape.
 It caught me by surprise.
-It wasn't terribly graphic - though honestly, it doesn't have to be.
+It wasn't terribly graphic - though honestly, it doesn't ever have to be.
 My mind fills in the blanks.
 The victim kept it a secret, and that produced more triggers for me, but as I watched her inability to connect sexually with her husband and how that drove further wedges between them and caused her more anguish I thought, Yes.
 Yes.
 That's how it feels.
 In the episode we watched last night, she finally told him and for some reason, that was the scene that pushed me over the edge.
 The episode ended with his hands on her face, tears in his eyes, as she leaned her forehead against his.

 I got up, went into the bathroom and sat down on the bathmat in the dark.
 Without making a sound, I put my face against my knees and just cried.
 I could have turned into my husband's arms, but for some reason I felt the need to escape and be alone, as though I still have something to feel ashamed of.
 I know better.
 I do.
 I know it wasn't my fault.
 But it happened anyway, didn't it?
 And ever since that day, that moment, that coarse sentence from my rapist's mouth, I know inside the hollow of my bones exactly how vulnerable I am.
 I can never unknow it.
 And that's the thing about rape.